-23. Internal audit is provided by Grant Thornton.
+23. Internal audit is provided by the internal auditors of Glasgow City Council.
 As part of our planning process we carry out an annual assessment of the internal audit function to ensure that it operates in accordance with the main requirements of the Public Sector Internal Audit Standards (PSIAS).
-ISA 610 requires an assessment on whether the work of the internal audit function can be used for the purposes of external audit.
-This includes:
+We will report any significant findings to management on a timely basis.